SoftwareHeritage/swhapguide/SWHAP@Paris.md

 In order to implement SWHAP, the first step is to create the *digital working environment* that will allow you to store the collected digital artifacts and to curate them.
 In practice, you could choose any collaborative file management tool as your digital working environment.
-Note however that curating source code will require code versionning, typically using a mecanism _à la_ Git.
+Note however that curating source code will require a code versionning system, typically using a mecanism _à la_ Git.
 If you are not familiar with Git, you can check [appendix B](#appendixb) for ressources to help you get the basics.
 Github or Gitlab are well-known collaborative platforms based on Git, enabling code versionning and are good options for this part of the process.
 Depending on what suits you best you could therefore choose such platforms as your one and only working environment for the whole process instead of managing two different environments.

-The latter choice was made for the SWHAP Pisa Enactor (SWHAPPE).
-The implementation adopted by the SWHAP\@Pisa project relies on the collaborative platform [[GitHub]{.underline}](https://github.com/) ( [[https://github.com/]{.underline}](https://github.com/) ) as a host platform for all the virtual support areas of the process.
+The latter choice was made by the University of Pisa.
+The implementation adopted by the SWHAP Pisa project relies on the collaborative platform [[GitHub]{.underline}](https://github.com/) ( [[https://github.com/]{.underline}](https://github.com/) ) as a host platform for all the virtual support areas of the process.
 If you are interested in further understaning the rational for using Github, you can refere to [Appendix C](#appendixec).